bressan3/Config-Files/README.md

 # OBS: YouCompleteMe:

 [clang_complete](https://github.com/Rip-Rip/clang_complete) must be installed for this plugin to work with C/C++

+This plugin cannot be setup correctly using a Homebrew installation of Python.
+In order to fix that do:

+`$ brew unlink python`

 1) Download [LLVM](http://releases.llvm.org/download.html) and place all of its inside contents (bin, include...) into ~/ycm_temp/llvm_root_dir/share/